TBRD: TESLA Authenticated UAS Broadcast Remote ID: Design of TBRD

 \subsection{TESLA-Based Remote ID Authentication}

-The TESLA protocol operates as follows.
-Figure \ref{fig:TESLA_Keys} depicts the process of creating and using keys to generate asymmetric authentication properties, using symmetric keys.
+The TESLA protocol achieves asymmetric authentication properties, using symmetric authentication keys.
+Figure \ref{fig:TESLA_Keys} depicts the process of key generation.
 The sender divides anticipated transmission time into \(n+1\) intervals.
 The intervals are defined by the index set \(I=\{0,1,2,...n\}\).
-The sender and receiver are loosely synchronized, and the receiver is aware of the time intervals in advance.
+The sender and receiver are loosely time synchronized, and the receiver is aware of the time intervals in advance.
 The sender then generates a set of keys using a one-way keychain function.
 We define the set of keys \(K = \{K_i|i\in I\}\).
 As a result of the one-way key generation function, knowledge of \(K_{i-1}\) does not allow the computation or recovery of \(K_i\).
 Additionally, the keys are generated in reverse order of key use, where \(K_n\) is generated first but used last.
 To prevent the reuse of keys (i.e., using \(K_I\) multiple times), a pseudo-random function is used to generate \(K'_i\), which will be used to generate a message authentication code (MAC).
 The sender can now begin to generate broadcast messages.
-If the sender wishes to send a message \(M_j\), where \(j\) is the current interval index, \(i\) is the corresponding key interval, and \(d\) is an adjustable disclosure delay, they construct packet \(P_j\) which is outlined by equation \ref{eq:TESLA_packet}.
+The sender generates a message \(M_j\), where \(j\) is the current interval index, \(i\) is the corresponding key interval, and \(d\) is an adjustable disclosure delay.
+The constructed packet \(P_j\) is defined by equation \ref{eq:TESLA_packet}.

-The disclosure of the previous interval key \(K_{i-d}\) with the broadcast at the current interval \(j\) allows a receiver to authenticate all previous messages.
+The disclosure of the previous interval key \(K_{i-d}\) along with the message \(M_j\), allows a receiver to authenticate all previous messages.
 However, the receiver must wait until the next interval to authenticate the message broadcast in the current interval.
 A receiver can also generate \(K_0\), to validate that any interval key, \(K_i\), is a valid member of the set \(K\).
 In this manner, the value \(K_0\) becomes a token to validate the commitment to the set of keys from the one-way keychain.
 If either the validation of the message itself fails or the interval key is not a member of the one-way keychain, the message cannot be authenticated.

 The benefits of the TESLA algorithm that make it particularly well-suited to Remote ID broadcast authentication are as follows:

 \begin{enumerate} \item Low computational overhead \item Robustness to packet loss, \item Scalability. \end{enumerate}